tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

   <summary>For Windows - before Ubuntu installation</summary>

   - Windows 10 or higher
   - At least 20GB of free disk space
-  - **Enable WSL & Install Ubuntu:** Your Ubuntu installation **must be at least version 24 LTS**.
+  - **Enable WSL & Install Ubuntu in order of following steps:**
-    _If your current version is older, please upgrade to meet this minimum requirement._

 - **Verify WSL is Enabled:**

   <aside>